Whether you are new to content marketing or have been in the field for a while, we’re sure you have heard of backlinks.

 1. Boosts Organic Ranking

-Backlinks help Google determine the relevancy of your site and enable it to rank higher on Google’s SERPs.
-Several backlinks to your site from authoritative sources send a signal to Google and other search engines that your content is worth endorsing.
+With more backlinks, Google can ascertain the relevance of your site, thus enabling it to secure a higher rank on Google’s SERPs.
+Several backlinks to your site from authoritative sources signal to Google and other search engines that your content is worth endorsing.

-As such, the search engines begin ranking your page higher on their result pages.
-Try creating links to individual pages and blog posts as well as to your homepage.
-For the longest time, the focus was on the number of backlinks, but today, with Google’s new algorithm, particular attention is paid to the quality of backlinks.
+The search engines begin ranking your page higher on their result pages.
+Try creating links to individual pages and blog posts and your homepage.
+For the longest time, the focus was on the number of backlinks, but today, with Google’s new search engine algorithm, particular attention is paid to the quality of backlinks.

 2. Faster Indexing

-It’s essential to build backlinks to your website from popular pages that have already ranked on Google since bots revisit these pages.
+Building backlinks to your website from popular pages that have already ranked on Google since bots revisit these pages is essential.
 If you do not pay heed to link building, it will become tremendously tricky for search engine bots to locate your webpage.

 Especially if you are relevantly new in the industry and looking for effective ways to make your content discoverable, backlinks can be the key to your success.
 These help increase discoverability and lead to faster indexing.